Kodylow/bitcoin-28-release-repl/README.md

 bitcoin-cli submitpackage ‘[“<commitment_tx_hex>”, “<anchor_spend_hex>”]’

-This guide will go through some use cases of package relay and explain how they work.
+This guide will go through some use cases of both package relay and anchor outputs, and explain how they work.

 ## Guide Structure